 Its moments like welcoming the President of the United States that bring up unique local traditions for the whole world to behold.
 The UAE did just that, while it rolled out the red carpet lined on both sides with hair flippers.

-The hair flip dance that is now making rounds on social media is actually a traditional dance of the United Arab Emirates, called Khaleegy or Khaleeji.
+The hair flip dance that is now making rounds on social media is actually a traditional dance of the United Arab Emirates, called Al-Ayyala or Khaleegy/Khaleeji.

 While netizens are absolutely amused by the performance, the young girls are actually doing a traditional art form which has a history of decades if not centuries.